 Picking winning fighters is only part of the puzzle when you’re on a mission to beat the bookmakers long-term.
-Of course, you have to place winning bets – but you also have to consistently bet where the value is on your side.
+Of course, you have to place winning bets – but you also have to perform intelligent sports handicapping and consistently bet where the value is on your side.

 A good bet isn’t always one that cashes, but rather a bet where the probability of winning is (ideally significantly) higher than the bookmaker’s line indicates.